happystraw/text-player/README.md

    / / / -_) \ / __/ ___/ / _ `/ // / -_) __/
   /_/  \__/_\_\\__/_/  /_/\_,_/\_, /\__/_/
                               /___/
-  Text Player is a text-to-speech and play-to-speech gadget.
+  Text Player is a Small Tool for Converting Text to Speech and Playing Speech.

   Usage:
     text-player [command]